jordanmccollam/bugtracker/README.md

 ## Future Plans
 - Cleaner / more professional UI and instructions
 - More Management!
 Project / user management is currently very limited (due to limited development time).
+- User Assignements.
+I want issues to be assignable to any user in the project.

 ## Development
 This project was a big one!
 I, Jordan McCollam, worked on this project in my free time between homework for the Vanderbilt Coding Bootcamp and work as an Audio Engineer.